 It was part of a campaign promise the president made, to close the camp and "determine how to deal with those who have been held there."
 But four years on, the controversial prison remains open.

-NORTHAM: President Obama and his administration believed Guantanamo was a symbol of contentious counterterrorism policies by his predecessor, George W. Bush; ones which included harsh interrogation tactics, rendition and indefinite detention.
+The president and his administration believed Guantanamo was a symbol of the contentious counterterrorism policies of his predecessor, George W. Bush; ones that included harsh interrogation tactics, rendition and indefinite detention.

 John Bellinger, a senior legal official in the Bush administration, says the new administration miscalculated how difficult it would be to close Guantanamo.

-NORTHAM: But Bellinger says the Obama administration quickly learned that it wasn't so easy to transfer some of the roughly 240 prisoners still held at that time, back to their home countries or to third nations.
 A review by the Obama administration found that probably only two dozen of the detainees could be successfully prosecuted in a federal court, because of weak or little available evidence.
-And that about 50 prisoners were deemed too dangerous to ever release.
+They also found that about 50 prisoners were deemed too dangerous to ever release.

-Benjamin Wittes, a senior fellow in Governance Studies at the Brookings Institution, says that around the same time, Congress began pushing back on plans to move some of the detainees to prisons on the U.S. mainland.
+At about the same time, says Benjamin Wittes, a senior fellow in governance studies at the Brookings Institution, Congress began pushing back on plans to move some of the detainees to prisons on the U.S. mainland.

-WITTES: So, within a few months, the question became how much political energy and capital was the president willing to invest in getting it done.
+So within a few months, the question became: "How much political energy and capital was the president willing to invest in getting it done?" he says.

-NORTHAM: Andrea Prasow, a counter-terrorism counsel at Human Rights Watch, says President Obama's unwillingness or inability to fight hard to close Guantanamo has been incredibly disappointing.
+Andrea Prasow, a counterterrorism counsel at Human Rights Watch, says the president's unwillingness or inability to fight hard to close Guantanamo has been disappointing.

-NORTHAM: Roughly 165 detainees still remain at Guantanamo.
-Military trials for five men accused of plotting the 9/11 attacks are due to resume early February.
+Roughly 165 detainees still remain at Guantanamo, and military trials for five men accused of plotting the Sept.
+11, 2001, attacks are due to resume early February.